 With owning and living in a condo, there are generally fewer people.
 This allows more breathing room.
 VPS hosting is very similar as there are fewer people on each server.
 It allows you to customize your dedicated section of the server to your website requirements.
 You still share some of the amenities with other neighbors, but you are not as restricted.
 This allows you to have more power and flexibility.

-- We’ve rounded up the best overall web hosting services
+- We’ve rounded up the best overall website hosting services

 What are the advantages of shared hosting?

 Shared hosting is one of the most popular types of hosting as it is the most affordable.
 One advantage of shared hosting is the ability to have unlimited disk space.
 No matter how large your website may grow in file size, shared hosting can store everything.

 Shared hosting is perfect for websites which do not require a large amount of resources and have minimal traffic.
 As resources are shared across all websites, this allows smaller websites that aren’t as resource-demanding to run efficiently.

 All of the maintenance and updates for your server are completed automatically by your hosting company.
 This gives you more time to focus on your website content or further building out your website with a drag-and-drop website builder.